 - You need to keep taking Finasteride to retain its benefits.
 More serious side effects include an increased risk of prostate cancer, as well as a diminished sex drive and sexual function.

 - Also, women who are pregnant or may become pregnant should never handle Propecia tablets because they may cause birth defects.

 Hair transplant surgery involves moving hair you already have and transplanting it to an area of your scalp where there’s no hair or thinning hair.
 There are two methods of hair transplant: follicular unit strip surgery (FUSS) or follicular unit extraction (FUE).

 During FUSS surgery, your doctor will remove a strip of skin from the back of your head (the area remains hidden by the hair around it).
-The strip of removed skin is divided into tiny grafts, which each graft consisting of an individual hair or a few hairs.
+The strip of removed skin is divided into tiny grafts, with each graft consisting of an individual hair or a few hairs.

-FUE surgery involves shaving the back of your scalp and the surgeon extracting individual hairs one by one.
+FUE surgery involves shaving the back of your scalp, and the surgeon extracting individual hairs one by one.

 - Hair transplant patients typically see long-term results that don’t need follow-up treatments.
 Transplants also involve the re-growth of natural hair.

 - There are significant disadvantages to hair transplant surgery, including the cost – which can range anywhere from $4,000 to $15,000.
 Most insurance plans don’t cover the cost of surgery.
 Also, hair transplant treatment only works if you have (transplantable) hair on other parts of your scalp.